For a full list see Google Scholar.

 Proceedings of the National Academy of Sciences (2019)

-The architectural protein CTCF plays a complex role in decoding the functional output of the genome.
-We now show that the orientation of a CTCF site restricts its choice of interacting partner, thus creating a code that predicts the three-dimensional organization of the genome.
-We propose a DNA extrusion model to account for orientation-specific loop formation.
+The architectural protein CTCF plays a central role in shaping the functional output of the genome.
+In this study, we demonstrate that the orientation of CTCF binding sites constrains their choice of interacting partners, establishing an orientation-dependent code that predicts higher-order three-dimensional genome organization.
+We further propose a DNA loop extrusion model to explain how CTCF orientation governs specific chromatin loop formation.

 Highlight in Cell and Nature Reviews Molecular Cell Biology